hydrogram/hydrogram/docs/source/topics/create-filters.rst

 Creating Filters
 ================

-Hydrogram already provides lots of built-in :class:`~hydrogram.filters` to work with, but in case you can't find a specific one for your needs or want to build a custom filter by yourself you can use :meth:`filters.create() <hydrogram.filters.create>`.
+Hydrogram provides a base class :class:`~hydrogram.filters.Filter` for creating custom filters.
+If you can't find a specific built-in filter for your needs or want to build a custom filter, you can subclass this base class and override the `__call__` method to implement your filter logic.

 -----